Tembo Savings logo

 What happens to my Lifetime ISA if I’m not a UK resident?

-You have to tell your LISA provider that you’re no longer a UK resident.
-While you’re away, you can keep your LISA open, and all the money you have in there (bonus, investments and all) will stay where it is, but any other payments will be on pause.
+Your Lifetime ISA will stay open while you're not a resident of the UK, but you can no longer contribute to it.
+If you're planning on moving abroad, you will need to tell your LISA provider that you’re no longer a UK resident.
+While you’re away, your LISA will stay open and all the money you have in there (bonus, investments and all) will stay where it is, but it won't accrue extra interest (in the case of a Cash LISA), and any other payments will be on pause.

 Can I buy my first property with a Lifetime ISA abroad?

 No, you cannot use a Lifetime ISA to buy a property abroad.
-To buy a home with a Lifetime ISA, the property has to be here in the UK and it has to be your first home.
-Even if you bought a place abroad without your Lifetime ISA, you wouldn’t be able to use your LISA to buy a home in the UK if you wanted to move back in the future.
+To buy a home with a Lifetime ISA, the property has to be here in the UK and it must be your first home.
+This also means that you wouldn't be able to use your LISA to buy property in the UK if you have previously bought a place abroad.

 What should I do with my LISA if I buy a home abroad?